-Follow the complete recommended lens rubbing and rinsing times in the labeling of the solution used for cleaning, disinfecting and soaking lenses to adequately disinfect lenses and reduce the risk of contact lens infection.
+Follow the complete recommended lens rubbing and rinsing times in the labeling of your solution used for cleaning, disinfecting and soaking your lenses to adequately disinfect your lenses and reduce the risk of contact lens infection.

-Rub and rinse lenses for the recommended amount of time to help prevent serious eye infections.
-Never use water, saline solution, or rewetting drops to disinfect lenses.
-These solutions will not disinfect lenses.
+- Rub and rinse your lenses for the recommended amount of time to help prevent serious eve infections. - Never use water, saline solution, or rewetting drops to disinfect your lenses.
+These solutions will not disinfect your lenses.
 Not using the recommended disinfectant can lead to severe infection, vision loss or blindness.

-3. LENS CASE CARE Instruction for Use:
+3. LENS CASE CARE

-Clean contact lens cases with digital rubbing with fresh, sterile disinfecting solutions/contact lens cleaner.
+- Clean contact lens cases with digital rubbing using fresh, sterile disinfecting solutions/contact lens cleaner.
 Never use water.
-Cleaning should be followed by rinsing with fresh, sterile disinfecting solutions (never use water) and wiping the lens cases with a fresh, clean tissue is recommended.
-Air-drying or recapping the lens case lids after use without any additional cleaning methods should be avoided.
-If air-drying, be sure that no residual solution remains in the case before allowing it to air-dry.
-Replace lens case according to the directions given by your eye care practitioner or the labeling that came with your case.
-Contact lens cases can be a source of bacterial growth.
+Cleaning should be followed by rinsing with fresh, sterile disinfecting solutions (never use water) and wiping the lens cases with fresh, clean tissue is recommended.
+Never air-dry or recap the lens case lids after use without any additional cleaning methods.
+If air-drying, be sure that no residual solution remains in the case before allowing it to air-dry. - Replace your lens case according to the directions given to you by your eye care practitioner or the labeling that came with your case. - · Contact lens cases can be a source of bacterial growth.

-Do not store lenses or rinse lens case with water or any non-sterile solution.
-Only use fresh solution so you do not contaminate lenses or lens case.
+Do not store your lenses or rinse your lens case with water or any non-sterile solution.
+Only use fresh solution so you do not contaminate your lenses or lens case.
 Use of non-sterile solution can lead to severe infection, vision loss or blindness.